Facilitated by Warren Camp

-Finally, we're instructed herein that out heavenly Father disciplines all whom he receives as his child.
+Finally, we're instructed herein that our heavenly Father disciplines all whom he receives as his children.
 While no discipline seems enjoyable at the time, believers who are thereby trained will enjoy the benefits of a new and everlasting covenant.
-As the writer affirms in chapter 8 of his brief exhortation, the main point is this: We have a high Priest who is Jesus Christ; he is superior in every way to the good but nonetheless incomplete revelation of God found in the Old testament.
+As the writer affirms in chapter 8 of his brief exhortation, the main point is this: We have a high Priest who is Jesus Christ; he is superior in every way to the good but nonetheless incomplete revelation of God found in the Old Testament.

 Got Faith?
 "Hebrews" not only invites and dares us to live by faith, it gives us a number of practical examples of how we're to do that.
 Rich in foundational Christian doctrine, this epistle to the Hebrews presents encouraging examples of God's "faith heroes" who'd persevered, despite considerable challenges and adverse situations.
 These members of God's "Hall of Faith" provide us with overwhelming evidence as to the absolute assurance and outright dependability of God.
 We ought, therefore, to make the effort to actively prioritize our trust and confidence in God's rich promises, no matter the conditions, by focusing devotedly on the promised faithfulness of God's work in our lives.

 Clearly, the book of "Hebrews" is one of the most challenging books of the New Testament.
 It offers so much, yet we may never uncover more than a small portion of what it teaches.
 However, we can benefit in many ways from these complex teachings that prod us to press on to maturity while warning us of the danger of being complacent.
-As modern followers of Christ, we face temptations to avoid troubles in this life by compromising our commitments to Jesus and falling away.
-This letter summons us to endure and persevere, especially when significant persecution comes upon us.
+We modern followers of Christ face temptations that sometimes enable us to compromise our commitments to Jesus and fall away.
+This letter summons us to endure and persevere, especially when significant temptations and persecution come upon us.